bralkor/unreal_python_recipe_book/README.md

 <br>

 [Spire Animation Studios](https://spirestudios.com/) <br>
-For providing an environment where I am able to persue this personal project and supporting my desire to make it public.
+For providing an environment where I was able to pursue this project.

 </ul>
 <br>